brycewray/hugo-site/content/posts/2021/08/down-with-flabby-fonts.md

 *Back to the present&nbsp;.&nbsp;.&nbsp;.*

-For those who like the idea of using a trimmer version of the Inter variable web font but **don't** want to follow the procedure above, you certainly can go to [this site's repo](https://github.com/brycewray/eleventy_site) and snag my copy.
-However, I encourage you to get comfortable with the subsetting procedure described here.
+I encourage you to get comfortable with the subsetting procedure described here.
 After all, there are a lot of other great web fonts for the grabbing, and virtually all of them can use the slimming-down process this involves.[^subsetDiffs] It's not easy to put yourself on a diet when that's needed, but following these steps will make it a snap to de-fat your fonts.

-[^subsetDiffs]: Besides, your site may have totally different needs where the characters-to-be-included-in-the-subset are concerned, so it makes more sense to learn this procedure and adapt it for not only different fonts but also different subsetting.
+[^subsetDiffs]: Besides, your site may have totally different needs where the characters-to-be-included-in-the-subset are concerned, so it makes sense to learn this procedure and adapt it for not only different fonts but also different subsetting.